RobinHC/upcoming/CDNozzle/README.md

 -Describe how to generate a structured mesh in Gmsh.
 -Convert the mesh and change the boundary file.
 -Run the simulation and view comparisons.
+-Sample Mach number and pressure along the centerline axis using sampleDict.

 ## Commands
 gmsh mesh.geo -3 -o test.msh